Homepage

 Cayo Ernesto Thaelmann, the Cuban islet that Fidel Castro gifted to the GDR and fell into oblivion

-The Cuban Revolution or how to end four centuries of livestock farming in one generation
+The Cuban Revolution or how to put an end to four centuries of ranching in a generation

-Donald Trump leads Kamala Harris in Florida by six points, according to a poll
+Donald Trump leads Kamala Harris by six points in Florida, according to a poll

 Helene becomes a hurricane as it moves from Yucatán to Florida